Plan and execute projects with Timeline

 How to use Timeline

-Timeline is a project view, so it’s visible for any Asana project.
-It works best as you begin to add start dates, due dates, and dependencies to tasks so you can visualize the schedule.
-Get started by clicking the Timeline tab just below the project’s name.
+You can view Timeline for a single project (or a set of projects in Portfolios.)
+It works best when you add start and due dates, and task dependencies to visualize a schedule.
+Get started by clicking the Timeline tab in a project or portfolio.

 Tips for planning your project With Timeline